KaiHotz/jQuery-Drupal-Webform-Validation-Plugin/README.md

     'checkBoxPc'            : '',
     'pcMessage'             : 'You must accept Our Privacy Policy', 'checkBoxOptIn'         : '',
+    'dayId'                 : '',
+    'monthId'               : '',
+    'yearId'                : '',
     //Only set if you use an only textfield for dateinput and three hidden fields for DD, MM and Year Normaly used for SalesForce or Foneworx
     //Requieres jQueryUI Datepicker
     'onlyDateFieldId'       : '',
-    'dayId'                 : '',
-    'monthId'               : '',
-    'yearId'                : '',
-    //Foneworx, Only use if Form Data has to be send to FoneWorx 'urlFw'                 : '', // Foneworx ULR
+    //Foneworx, Only use if Form Data has to be send to FoneWorx 'urlFw'                 : '',
-    'apiKeyFw'              : '', // FoneWorx API Key
+    'apiKeyFw'              : '',
-    'firstNameFiledId'      : '', // ID of the First Name Field in your Form 'lastNameFieldId'       : '', // ID of the Last or Surename Field in your Form 'mobilePhoneFieldId'    : '', // ID of the Mobile or Cell Phone number in your Form
+    'firstNameFiledId'      : '',
+    'lastNameFieldId'       : '',
+    'mobilePhoneFieldId'    : '',

 });
 ```